 Stephen Grandchamp teaches courses in the digital humanities and British literature.
-He also is the Co-Director of the New Commons Project.
-Prior to his Postdoctoral Fellowship at UMF, he served as Visiting Assistant Professor of Digital Humanities at Illinois Wesleyan University for the 2017-18 academic year.
+He also is the Co-Director of the New Commons Project and Manager of the Digital Humanities Lab.
 His current book project, Accounting for Failure: Arrested Development and the British Bildungsroman, 1805-1891, examines failure as a counterpoint to pervasive notions of success and development across nineteenth-century narrative genres.
 His research also includes bibliometric analysis of literary texts and the integration of streaming media into the literature classroom.

 - 2016 PhD Michigan State University